HeliumEdu/deploy/README.md

 ## Documentation

+Auto-generated API documentation is accessible via any environment at /docs.
 Additional documentation for development, deployment, setting up environments, and more can be found on the [Deploy Wiki](https://github.com/HeliumEdu/deploy/wiki).